-- Evaluation and continuation of all initiated BLS and/or LALS care when indicated by patient's condition. - Augment BLS and/or LALS assessment with clinically indicated advanced assessments including but not limited to the following: - Cardiac monitor and/or 12-lead ECG. - Capnography. - Blood glucose monitoring. - Augment BLS and/or LALS treatment with advanced treatments as clinically indicated. - Initiate airway control using an appropriate airway adjunct to achieve adequate oxygenation and ventilation. - Initiate airway control only when clinically indicated for the appropriate administration of medications and/or fluids. - Review and evaluate treatments initiated by BLS, LALS, or ALS personnel. - Consider discontinuing treatments not warranted by patient's clinical condition.
+- Evaluation and continuation of all initiated BLS and/or LALS care when indicated by patient's condition. - Augment BLS and/or LALS assessment with clinically indicated advanced assessments including but not limited to the following: - Cardiac monitor and/or 12-lead ECG. - Capnography. - Blood glucose monitoring. - Augment BLS and/or LALS treatment with advanced treatments as clinically indicated. - Initiate airway control when clinically indicated using an appropriate airway adjunct to achieve adequate oxygenation and ventilation. - Initiate fluid resuscitation when clinically indicated. - Review and evaluate treatments initiated by BLS, LALS, or ALS personnel. - Consider discontinuing treatments not warranted by patient's clinical condition.
 Intermittent monitoring may be used instead of continuous monitoring when clinically indicated.